 Prior to joining DWM, John served for six years with James Bryan Smith at the Apprentice Institute for Christian Spiritual Formation, where he directed the finances and operations, including the Apprentice Experience.

-John has a shepherd's heart and is a soon-to-be ordained pastor in the Evangelical Covenant Church.
+John has a shepherd's heart and is an ordained pastor in the Evangelical Covenant Church.
 His great passion is for the two "ships" in life: DiscipleSHIP and RelationSHIP, which underscores the importance and purpose of the School of Kingdom Living.

 Dallas Willard (1935-2013)